igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Keep track of important dates (Christmas, New Year)
 * world-renderer isValidTarget|maxWalkableTile|and pre calc of waypoints is duplicating environment-actions unnecessarily!
 * if you are feeling brave you can start using the unused tiles in the floor sheet in environment-bitmap-cacher for the corner types
+* setIntoxication should be generic update character effect (so it works with any character, not just player)?
 * Should we rename World-factory > Overground-factory ?? world.vue > map.vue ?
 * Code duplication between overground- and building-renderer.renderObjects
+* Character-actions doesn't actually commit mutations, is more of a utility or factory...